 The Board and the Association will participate in a dental expense insurance plan mutually agreed upon pursuant to Article B.11.7.
-The Board will pay eighty-five percent (85%) of the premium cost for eligible participating employees, and the employees will pay fifteen percent (15%).
-The dental expense insurance plan will pay the cost of dental work as follows:
+The Board will pay eighty-five percent (85%) of the

 Part 1 - 80%.
-Effective July 1, 2018, Part 1 (Basic) dental coverage is 85% per the provincial minimum
+Effective July 1, 2018, Part 1 (Basic) dental coverage is 85% per the provincial minimum.